BladeRunnerJS/brjs-site/docs/use/getting_started.md

 This isn't your typical 2 minute getting started guide - it probably takes around 10 minutes.
 This is because BRJS is meant to help you build large-scale applications, so we need to go into a bit of detail in order to cover things like developing using Workbenches, cross-blade communication using the EventHub and services.

+We'll follow convention to do this sort of thing - since following conventions are good - and we'll build a **Todo List**.

 It'll be 10 minutes well-spent.

 ## Prerequisites